-In this study, enabling factors like the associated waste management and personal protective equipment significantly affect behaviour manage the appropriate regulations.
+In this study, enabling factors like the management and associated waste personal protective equipment significantly affect behaviour manage the appropriate regulations.
 While enabling factor in the form of funds are not affect behaviour significantly.
 Supplementary equipment to waste management commonly used by dentists in Pekanbaru including the trash domestic are black, a box for storage waste sharp as needles, scalpel and sewing needles.
 Personal protective equipment commonly used by dentist and the dental hygienist is gloves, goggles and a mask.